Pieta Brown: Career

-Pieta released her self-titled debut record in 2002, co-produced with Grammy Award-winning producer Bo Ramsey, which NPR Music heralded as "a ghostly collection of largely melancholy songs rooted in the blues."
+Pieta released her self-titled debut record in 2002, co-produced with Bo Ramsey, which NPR Music heralded as "a ghostly collection of largely melancholy songs rooted in the blues."
 Her 2005 follow-up In The Cool was named one of the year's best by Amazon Music who called it "calming, hypnotic, and seductive."
 Her next album, Remember The Sun, was released in 2007 and was cited as one of the year's best by The Wall Street Journal.
 In 2009, Brown released an EP called Shimmer, which was produced by Don Was after hearing her on his car radio in a live solo performance.

 In 2010, Brown signed with Red House Records and released One and All.
 She joined Mark Knopfler’s North American tour later that year, had a string of performance dates with John Prine, participated in a full orchestral show with Brandi Carlile, and embarked on her own performance tour in Australia.
 It was followed by the 2011 release of Mercury which held the #1 position on the American Folk Radio Chart for 5 months, was included in iTunes Great Americana Albums of 2011, and landed at #26 in American Songwriter's Top 50 Albums of 2011.
 All Music Guide called it "terrific," while Exclaim! named it "not just a beautiful album, but an essential one."

 Brown released her sixth studio album Paradise Outlaw in 2014.
-It was heralded by many as her most critically successful album to date, including praises from NPR's Weekend Edition, Bust Magazine, Folk Alley, and American Songwriter among others.
-It was recorded and mixed by renowned engineer BJ Burton at April Base Studio and features guests Amos Lee, Mark Knopfler, and studio owner Justin Vernon of Bon Iver.
+It was her most critically successful album to date, with praise from NPR's Weekend Edition, Bust Magazine, Folk Alley, and American Songwriter.
+It was recorded and mixed by BJ Burton at April Base Studio and features guests Amos Lee, Mark Knopfler, and studio owner Justin Vernon of Bon Iver.
 Vernon would later cite this as his "favorite album recorded at April Base."

-In 2017, Pieta struck out on her own for her first independent self-release Postcards.
-True to its name, the album explores the role of distance and isolation through collaboration as Brown enlisted special guest artists for each track through the mail.
+In 2017, Pieta went independent and self-released Postcards.
+The album explores the role of distance and isolation through collaboration as Brown enlisted special guest artists for each track through the mail.
 She described the process as “musical postcards,” consisting of her original stripped-down, acoustic shells of the song that each artist would then add their parts to and mail back.
-The list of collaborators included Mark Knopfler, Calexico, Mason Jennings, Mike Lewis, David Lindley, and Carrie Rodriguez among many others.
-The unique nature of Postcards won over critics, including Billboard, Chicago Tribune, Guitar World, and American Songwriter who stated, “Brown sounds committed and melancholy throughout, a natural extension of the solitary circumstances that created this moving, emotional music.”
+The list of collaborators included Mark Knopfler, Calexico, Mason Jennings, Mike Lewis, David Lindley, and Carrie Rodriguez.
+Postcards was praised by publications including Billboard, Chicago Tribune, Guitar World, and American Songwriter, who stated, “Brown sounds committed and melancholy throughout, a natural extension of the solitary circumstances that created this moving, emotional music.”